goelvansh/Buyfy/README.md

 # Buyfy - Responsive E-commerce Website

 Buyfy is a responsive e-commerce website project built with HTML, CSS, and vanilla JavaScript on the client-side.
 It allows users to browse through various products, add items to their cart.
-It is a UI extensive project.📊
+It is a UI extensive project.HI📊

 ## Installation to follow